felix-centenera/Lab-OKD3.11_CentOS7.5_CRS-14VMs/README.md

 Deploy the console 3.11
 --------------------------------------------

-Modify the inventory, delete or comment the next parameter "openshift_web_console_install=false".
-Then run the playbook.
+Modify the inventory, delete or comment the next parameter "openshift web console install=false", also you can change the parameter to true.

+Then run the playbook. ;)

 ```
 vi /root/ansible/inventories/ocp